ahungry/puny-gui/README.md

 None - just download, inflate, and start hacking a new app together for some users to enjoy.

+Due to the shared linking, you/your users *will* need to ensure you have the appropriate shared libs/packages installed on your host *nix system, as such:

+- gtk+-3
+- curl
+- sqlite

+For very lazy Ubuntu users, they can simply run the included './ubuntu-packages.sh' script.

 # Building

 See Makefile for GNU/Linux and Wakefile for Windows (I built the